martinezjf2/guild_replica/README.md

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Deploymeent

+There is a live demonstration of this project on heroku, [click here](https://guild-education-replica.herokuapp.com/) to view.

 ## Contact

 If you want to contact me you can reach me at <martinezjf2@gmail.com>.